amare1990/fraud-detection/README.md

 # Credit Card and e-Commerce Fraud Detection

 > This fraud detection project aims to build improved detection systems using Machine Learning (ML) and Deep Learning (DL) techniques to identify fraudulent e-commerce and credit card transactions.
 The project involves data cleaning, preprocessing, feature engineering, and encoding.
 Exploratory Data Analysis (EDA) is conducted to gain insights into individual features and the relationships between variables.
 Traditional ML models and modern DL architectures (CNN and LSTM) are implemented and evaluated.
-Additionally, MLOps is used to track the models' runtime.
+Additionally, `mlflow` is used to track the models' runtime.
 The project is primarily implemented using Python.

 ## Built With